 What is Vitamin D?

 Vitamin D is a group of fat-soluble secosteroids that are responsible for increasing intestinal absorption of calcium, magnesium and phosphate.
+It’s sometimes referred to as the sunshine vitamin, because it’s produced when your skin encounters sunlight.
 The most important compound in this group is Vitamin D3.
-Vitamin D3 is vital for the body as it regulates the calcium and phosphorus levels in your blood which are required to have healthy bones and a strong immune system.
-It has also been proven through clinical trials that strong levels of Vitamin D can also boost weight loss.
-In one study, subjects taking Vitamin D supplements were able to lose more weight than other subjects taking a placebo.
-The scientist behind this study claimed that the extra calcium and Vitamin D suppressed appetite.
+Vitamin D3 is vital for the body as it regulates the calcium and phosphorus levels in your blood.
+You need these to ensure you have healthy bones and a strong immune system.

-The Human Body is able to absorb Vitamin D through the small intestine, which is the most common route of absorption for most minerals.
-Vitamin D is then transported to the liver via the bloodstream and is converted to 25(OH)D, otherwise known as Calcidiol, the primary form of circulating vitamin D. Few foods contain Vitamin D naturally, therefore food manufacturers have created fortified foods which contain enhanced levels of the Vitamin, an example of these foods are cereals and dairy products.
+The human body is able to absorb vitamin D through the small intestine.
+This is the most common route of absorption for most minerals.
+Vitamin D is then transported to the liver via the bloodstream and is converted to 25(OH)D, otherwise known as Calcidiol, the primary form of circulating vitamin D. Few foods contain vitamin D naturally, therefore food manufacturers have created fortified foods which contain enhanced levels of the vitamin.
+An example of these foods are cereals and dairy products.

-Your body is also able to create Vitamin D to help regulate the body and it is considered as a hormone.
-Vitamin D falls under the category of a steroid hormone and is produced in the liver and kidneys and it originates from the skin.
+Your body is also able to create vitamin D to help regulate the body.
+Vitamin D falls under the category of a steroid hormone.
+It originates from the skin and the liver and kidneys and produce it.

-When the skin is exposed to the sun, UVB, an ultraviolet wave that is emitted from the sun, triggers a biochemical reaction that initiates the production of Vitamin D. Cholesterol is the precursor in this process and is found in the skin, it is transformed into 7-Dehydro-cholesterol and when exposed UVB radiation it is transformed to Cholecalciferol (Vitamin D3).
-At this stage, it follows the same process as the food source and is metabolised in the liver and kidneys.
+When the skin is exposed to the sun, UVB, an ultraviolet wave that is emitted from the sun, triggers a biochemical reaction.
+This initiates the production of vitamin D. Cholesterol is the precursor in this process and you can find it in the skin.
+It is transformed into 7-Dehydro-cholesterol and when exposed to UVB radiation it then becomes cholecalciferol (Vitamin D3).
+At this stage, like the food source, it is metabolised in the liver and kidneys.

-The bottom line is that yes, your body can develop Vitamin D from being on a sunbed as the UV radiation emitted from a sunbed can start the process of Vitamin D production.
-However Medical professionals advise the consequences of sun bedding are more severe than not having as much Vitamin D and recommend to go outside to get natural sunlight or enhance your levels by taking supplements
+The bottom line is that yes, your body can develop Vitamin D from being on a sunbed.
+The UV radiation emitted from a sunbed can start the process of Vitamin D production.
+However medical professionals advise the consequences of sun bedding are more severe than not having as much Vitamin D. So they recommend going outside to get natural sunlight or enhancing your levels by taking supplements.